APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 - Case of antisemitism

- 	- Reemergence of what the author's believe is the "Jewish Question", [TDB](https://dailybruin.com/2015/03/09/submission-ucla-campus-must-take-action-to-address-anti-semitism)
+ 	- Reemergence of what the author believes is the "Jewish Question", [TDB](https://dailybruin.com/2015/03/09/submission-ucla-campus-must-take-action-to-address-anti-semitism)

 - [Resolutions](https://www.usac.ucla.edu/documents/resolutions) in the past have condemned antisemitism